 Finnish summer cottages are shared only between family and close friends.
 Private space and peace is so important that the view to the neighbor’s cottage must be blocked at least by a small patch of forest acting as a fence.
 It’s considered quite rude to visit somebody’s cottage without an invitation.

-For foreigners, such self-isolation may sound strange, but the Covid-summer of 2020 proved that spending the summer vacation with only the closest family members might not be such a bad idea.
+For foreigners, such self-isolation may sound strange, but the Covid-summers of 2020 and 2021 proved that spending the summer vacation with only the closest family members might not be such a bad idea.
 Couple of weeks at a Finnish summer cottage is a superb way of self-quarantine!